Are you concerned about dry, flaky skin?

-- oleic acid 54-60% – is extremely moisturising and anti-inflammatory, making it perfect for dry and sensitive skin types
+- oleic acid 54-60% – is extremely moisturising and anti-inflammatory, making it the perfect choice, if you have a dry or sensitive skin

 - palmitoleic acid 22% is a building block in our skin, helping to prevent burns, wounds, and skin scratches, and is an active anti-microbial

 - phytosterols act as penetration enhancers, delivering the important ingredients into the deepest layers of your skin